Talking to the Airgap: Exploiting Radio-Less Embedded Devices as Radio Receivers: Reception of Communication Signals

-Upon closer analysis, we found that the residual bit errors primarily stem from self-interference introduced by the serial data transmission from the \ac{MCU} to the host computer during sampling.
-In a practical attack scenario, such interference would not occur, as data would be processed locally on the device.
-Moreover, we observed that other reception paths did not exhibit this sensitivity during data transfer.
-A deeper investigation into self-interference caused by device activity and methods to compensate for it remains subject to future work.
-Initial results indicate that standard processor workloads, such as ongoing computations, do not interfere with the reception.
+While the strong transmit signal of 43~dBm allows bridiging the 20~m distance, we emphasize that path loss of around 50~dB causes the received signal to be as small as \SI{-7}{dBm}~($\approx$~\SI{0.2}{\mW}).
+Crucially, the attacker can reduce transmit power (as evident from~\autoref{fig:snr_against_power} and \autoref{fig:ber_vs_tx_power}) in exchange for distance: At 23~dBm, which can be generated using a single-chip RF transceiver~\cite{onsemi_ax5045}, the distance can still be 2~m, while at 17~dBm it would be 1~m.
+We experimentally validated the latter case and achieved a \ac{BER} of \SI{7.9}{\percent}.
+We found that the residual bit errors (which could be fully corrected using standard error correction codes~\cite{goldsmithWirelessCommunications2005}) are primarily caused by self-interference from the serial data transmission between the \ac{MCU} and the host computer during sampling, as visible in~\autoref{fig:bit_transmission_over_distance}~(d) and~(h).
+This interference is an artifact of our measurement setup; in an actual attack scenario, data would be processed locally on the device and such interference would not occur.
+Further, we observed that other reception paths did not exhibit this sensitivity during data transfer.
+A deeper investigation of self-interference induced by device activity, as well as techniques to mitigate it, remains subject to future work.
+Initial results indicate that typical processor workloads, such as ongoing computations, do not interfere with reception.

-To assess robustness beyond line-of-sight conditions, we repeated the experiment with the target device placed behind a concrete wall, observing similar signal characteristics and successful frame reconstruction.
-These findings confirm that unintended \ac{RF} sensitivities are sufficiently stable and pronounced to support reliable wireless communication over tens of meters without any intentional radio hardware.